 We employ a multidisciplinary approach to uncover the neuronal mechanisms controlling sleep-wake states in health and disease.

 Throughout our lives, we continuously transition between wakefulness and sleep.
 Both states are essential for well-being, yet each comes at the expense of the other.
-The capacity to adaptively regulate wake and sleep periods in response to specific homeostatic and environmental conditions, such as hunger, the presence of a potential mate, or the crying of your baby, is essential for survival.
+The capacity to adaptively regulate wake and sleep periods in response to specific homeostatic and environmental conditions, such as hunger, the presence of a potential mate, or the call of an offspring, is essential for survival.

 What are the neuronal mechanisms linking motivational processes with sleep-wake regulation?